alexeden/rpi-led-matrix/README.md

 );
 ```

-The best part of the configuration is that it's all typed.
-If you try to use an invalid option or option value, the compiler will berate you for your incompetence.

 For most options with a fixed, discrete set of valid values, like `hardwareMapping`, there is a corresponding `enum` you can use to see the possible values.

 `pixelMapperConfig`, which specifies special mappings that describe the physical configuration of your LED matrices, requires a more complex value with the desired mapping encoded as a string.
 For that, you can use `LedMatrixUtils`, which provides the static method `encodeMappers` that generates the encoded string for you.